0oooo/quizz/README.md

 Run `python manage.py migrate` to apply those changes to the database.

-Honestly, what is dat?
+Honestly, (what is dat)[https://youtu.be/ADtTuczUUvE]?
 Don't hesitate to share your thoughts cause I don't understand and I am tempted to just create an alias to do them both with one word

 Just having to type python manage.py everytime I want to do something...... what am I, a writer?